historicalnetworkresearch/turin/program.md

 <a href="https://nodegoat.net/"><img src="https://raw.githubusercontent.com/historicalnetworkresearch/lausanne/master/img/nodegoat.png" style="width:170px"></a>

 **Pim van Bree** and **Geert Kessels**, founders of [nodegoat.net](https://nodegoat.net/).
-The creators of integrated tools designed for research into historical networks, Pim van Bree and Geert Kessels will leading a free pre-conference workshop to demonstrate its potential.
+The creators of integrated tools designed for research into historical networks, Pim van Bree and Geert Kessels will leading a free pre-conference workshop to demonstrate their potential.
 Registration is separate from the conference, see <a href="https://forms.gle/3cdVbiHLoJKF8SVdA">workshop registration details</a>.

 Closing keynote speaker and round table discussants to be aannounced mid-April 2026.